-- To mitigate exposure to risk related to weather, economic conditions, and other external forces and conditions that are beyond the Association's control, the annual Operating Fund budget shall be based upon conservative non-assessment revenue expectations. - Provide for the Association's general, administrative, service, and facility operational - Provide for competitive employee compensation in line with market conditions, including competitive and effective employee incentive and retention programs.
+- Mitigate exposure to risk related to weather, economic conditions, and other external forces and conditions that are beyond the Association's control. - When developing the annual Operating Fund budget and determining the annual regular assessment contribution to the Operating Fund, the Association shall be risk averse in its projections of revenue from sources other than the annual regular assessment. - Provide for the Association's general, administrative, service, and facility operational needs. - Provide for competitive employee compensation in line with market conditions, including competitive and effective employee incentive and retention programs. - Provide for any difference between the Association's operational Common Expenses and projected revenue from sources other than the annual regular assessment.